scharris/sqljson-query/docs/tutorial.md

 ## Final Query Review

-Let's review what's been accomplished with the final query specification above, `drugsQuery6`.
+Let's review what's been accomplished with the [final query specification](#final-query) above.

 The query includes data from each of the following related tables using all of the foreign keys shown:

 <img src="img/drug-all.svg" alt="all tables" style="width: 860px; height: 460px; margin-left:30px;">

-From the query specification above, a SQL query (`src/sql/drugs-query-6.sql`) is generated to fetch the results from the above tables:
+From the query specification above, a SQL query is generated at `src/sql/drugs-query-6.sql`, which includes data from all of the above tables:

 ```sql
 select